air conditioner blowing hot air

 located on the liquid line between the A/C condenser

-and the evaporator and, the high side valve is located
+and, the high side valve is located

 on the discharge line fitting at the A/C condenser.